GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 #### Step 3:

 In the Cloud Functions portal, select the `pubsub_bigquery` function and select its Logs.
-Verify that the function was triggered by the new messages in Cloud Pub/Sub and that the function wrote the data to BigQuery.
+Verify that the function was triggered by the new messages in Pub/Sub and that the function wrote the data to BigQuery.

-**Example Stackdriver Logging for the `pubsub_bigquery` function:**
+**Example Cloud Logging for the `pubsub_bigquery` function:**

-Receiving the binary payload message from Cloud Pub/Sub:
+Receiving the binary payload message from Pub/Sub:

     Data JSON:
     {